Archduke Maximilian Francis of Austria: Biography

 In 1792, the Redoute was opened, making Godesberg a spa town.
 Beethoven played in the orchestra.
 After a concert given there in the presence of Joseph Haydn, another visit for studies in Vienna was planned.
 Beethoven went on full salary to Vienna to study with Haydn, Antonio Salieri and others.
-The Elector maintained an interest in the young Beethoven's progress, and several reports from Haydn to Maximilian detailing it are extant.
+The elector maintained an interest in the young Beethoven's progress, and several reports from Haydn to Maximilian detailing it are extant.
 The prince anticipated that Beethoven would return to Bonn and continue working for him, but due to the subsequent political and military situation his subject never returned, choosing to pursue a career in Vienna.

-Maximilian Francis's rule over most of the Electorate ended in 1794, when his domains were overrun by the troops of Revolutionary France.
-During the French Revolutionary Wars, Cologne and Bonn were both occupied by the French army in the second half of 1794.
+Maximilian Francis's rule over most of the electorate ended in 1794, when his domains were overrun by the troops of Revolutionary France.
+During the French Revolutionary Wars, Cologne and Bonn were both occupied by the French Revolutionary Army in the second half of 1794.
 As the French approached, Maximilian Francis left Bonn, as it turned out never to return, and his territories on the left bank of the Rhine eventually passed to France under the terms of the Treaty of Lunéville (1801).
 The Archbishop's court ceased to exist.
-Although Maximilian Francis still retained his territories on the right bank of the Rhine, including Münster and the Duchy of Westphalia, the Elector, grossly corpulent and plagued by ill health, took up residence in Vienna after the loss of his capital and remained there until his death at the age of 44, at Hetzendorf Palace in 1801.
+Although Maximilian Francis still retained his territories on the right bank of the Rhine, including Münster and the Duchy of Westphalia, the elector, grossly corpulent and plagued by ill health, took up residence in Vienna after the loss of his capital and remained there until his death at the age of 44, at Hetzendorf Palace in 1801.
 The dismantling of the court made Beethoven's relocation to Vienna permanent, and his stipend was terminated.

 Beethoven planned to dedicate his First Symphony to his former patron, but the latter died before it was completed.

 The Electorate of Cologne was secularised in the course of the German mediatisation of 1802–1803.